RakhithJK/dbeaver-dbeaver-wiki/AWS-DocumentDB.md

 DBeaver processes DocDB SQL queries exactly like in [[MongoDB]].
 It supports SELECT, UPDATE, INSERT and DELETE queries.
 SELECT queries support WHERE, ORDER BY, GROUP BY and HAVING clauses.

-DocumentDB restricts `eval` function so all JavaScript queries will be parsed on the client's side and then evaluated at a DocDB cluster one by one.
+DocumentDB restricts the `eval` function so all JavaScript queries will be parsed on the client's side and then evaluated at a DocDB cluster one by one.
 Most JS functions work exactly like in Mongo Shell.